denkovarik/Annotate-KEGG-Pathway/README.md

 # Annotate-KEGG-Pathway

 ## Introduction
 This project uses the genome annotations, completed by RAST and/or PATRIC, to annotate KEGG Pathways indicating which genes and proteins are present in an organism.
-This project currently reads excel files of genome annotations and records the EC numbers of proteins present.
-The program then parses the html file of a KEGG pathway looking for the E.C. numbers of proteins from the KEGG pathway that are also found in the organism as indicated by the genome annotaion.
+This project currently reads the excel files of genome annotations and records the EC numbers of the proteins present in them.
+The program then parses the html file of a KEGG pathway looking for proteins in the KEGG pathway that are also found in the organism's genome annotaion.
 Proteins from a genome annotation that are also found to be present in a KEGG Pathway are indicated by colored boxes.

 ## Setup
 This project was developed for the Window's Operating System on a 64 bit machine.